nsidc/earthaccess/docs/contributor/triaging.md

 ## Issue Lifecycle

 1. A [new issue](https://github.com/earthaccess-dev/earthaccess/issues/new/choose) is created, either using a pre-existing template, or as a blank issue.
-2. The issue is triaged in order to:
+2. The issue is triaged by a community member in order to:
    * Determine whether the issue should be pursued and moved to a Backlog status, or closed as not planned.
    * Add or adjust issue labels.
    * Add an issue prioritization.